saoirse-defi/CI-MS4-Farm2Table/README.md

 There were a few bugs during development but they were mainly due to a lack of Django understanding.

+##### CSS Grid Leaving Gaps

+This specific bug I believe was caused due to the use of Materialize within the project.
+By surrounding the entire product card in an anchor tag, it caused Materialize to put the anchor tag in the 1st slot & the product card in the 2nd slot.
+Once the anchor tag was placed within the outer product-card div, the bug resolved itself.

 ## Deployment

 ### Github Pages Deployment Procedure